 Black Market STP

 Minnesota BBQ from pit to plate.
-That’s what you’ll get at Black Market STP’s food truck, parked on West Side’s Isabel Street every Friday at 5 p.m.
+That’s what you’ll get at Black Market STP’s food truck, parked in the parking lot right on the West Side end of the Smith Avenue High Bridge Friday at 5 p.m.
 You’ll want to place your pick-up order in advance (like, by Thursday afternoon) to guarantee your meat of choice.

 Boca Chica & Boca Chica Taco House